andreworba01/IAFP_2026_Competition/README.md

 Variation in state-level prevalence suggests that broader regional factors, including climatic conditions, dominant land use, and agricultural intensity, may influence Listeria occurrence.
 Nonetheless, differences in sampling effort among states introduce uncertainty, and observed prevalence patterns likely reflect a combination of environmental drivers and data availability.

 ---
+**Table 2.** State-level prevalence and concentration estimates of Listeria contamination in lettuce.
+For each state, the total number of samples (n), number of positives (k), estimated prevalence with 95% confidence intervals, and modeled mean and 95th percentile concentrations (Cs_Li_mean and Cs_Li_q95) are shown.

 | State            | n   | k   | Prevalence | CI (95%)            | Cs_Li_mean | Cs_Li_q95 |
 |------------------|-----|-----|------------|---------------------|------------|-----------|